 We may share anonymised information and statistics in aggregate form with third parties for business purposes, for example with advertisers on our website, we may share them trends about the general use of our services, such as the number of customers in certain demographic groups who purchased certain products or who carried out certain transactions.

-For the avoidance of doubt, XXXX may collect, use or disclose your personal information without your consent if it is and only to the extent it is allowed explicitly under local data protection laws.
+For the avoidance of doubt, FEIHUI may collect, use or disclose your personal information without your consent if it is and only to the extent it is allowed explicitly under local data protection laws.
 Such disclosure may be brought about by the necessity to protect our rights, ensure the safety of you and other people, and comply with the requirements of the local government to facilitate the investigations of illegal activities.

 SECURITY SAFEGUARDS

-XXXX’S SECURITY MEASURES
+FEIHUI’S SECURITY MEASURES

 We are committed to ensuring that your personal information is secure.
-In order to prevent unauthorised access, disclosure or other similar risks, we have put in place reasonable physical, electronic and managerial procedures to safeguard and secure the information we collect from your using of XXXX products and services and on XXXX websites.
+In order to prevent unauthorised access, disclosure or other similar risks, we have put in place reasonable physical, electronic and managerial procedures to safeguard and secure the information we collect from your using of FEIHUI products and services and on FEIHUI websites.
 We will use all reasonable efforts to safeguard your personal information.

 For example, when you access your Mi Account, you can choose to use our two-step verification process for better security.
-When you send or receive data from your XXXX device to our servers, we make sure they are encrypted using Secure Sockets Layer ("SSL") and other algorithms.
+When you send or receive data from your FEIHUI device to our servers, we make sure they are encrypted using Secure Sockets Layer ("SSL") and other algorithms.

 All your personal information is stored on secure servers that are protected in controlled facilities.
 We classify your data based on importance and sensitivity, and ensure that your personal information has the highest security level.
 We make sure that our employees and Third Party Service Providers who access the information to help provide you with our products and services are subject to strict contractual confidentiality obligations and may be disciplined or terminated if they fail to meet such obligations.
 We have special access controls for cloud based data storage as well.
 All in all, we regularly review our information collection, storage and processing practices, including physical security measures, to guard against any unauthorised access and use.